nuvi/feature_cop/README.md

 ## Basic Usage - Javascript

-To use features in client side javascript, call ```FeatureCop.to_json```.
+To use features in client side javascript, use  the ```FeatureCop.to_json``` helper.
 This creates a JSON representation of the features so they can be sent to the client.

 Notice: Feature names are converted to camelcase.
 Also, values are converted to boolean values.